eguvenc/o2/Log/Docs/README.md

 )
 ```

-This enables logging process of workers ( background logging ) and disables http logging.
+This enables logging process of your workers ( background logging ) and disables http logging.
 It is normally disabled for normal applications which they work with http requests.

 ### Handlers Reference